Dynatrace/perform-2022-hotday/advanced cloud platform monitoring_metrics_logs/lab-guide/content/05_fluentd/02_Integrating Dynatrace with fluentd/index.md

 * The property content will have the value of our log.
 * status is optionnal but helps to filter our content
 * log.source is also optional
+* the other labels are there to help dynatrace to index the log stream to the right entity

 We can add as many extra properties to attach extra labels related to our log stream.
 Several labels will be used to index the log stream to a given Dynatrace entity.